3: Food and Drink in a Museum Setting

 If you have a medical need to keep food and drink on your person, please let guest services know at the front desk and or security when you see them.
 They might be able to put a sticker on your water bottle, for example, to alert security and fellow museum staff.

 If you are approached by security, there is no shame in letting them know that you have diabetes, for example.
 I have it and need to always keep candy with me, if not a drink.
 Always do your best to follow the rules.
 They keep the art and visitors safe.
+This is just from both my personal experience as a museum visitor and a former employee.

 Previous